cypher256/eclipse-encoding-plugin/README.md

 ![](image/encoding.jpg)

 **Change "Text File Encoding" setting by file property**
+Use the juniversalchardet automatic detection of character set.
 To add a encoding: Preference > General > Workspace > Text File Encoding > Other
 ![](image/encoding_select.jpg)